GRADING AND CREDIT

 METHOD OF CALCULATION

 To receive credit for a course, a student must earn a semester grade of not less than D or must receive a grade of P/SA/SB/SC.
-Health Profession and Protective Services students in the ADN, OTA, LVN, PTA, MLT, Fire Academy, EMT, Paramedic, and Police Academy programs must score at least a “C” in each course in the program to progress.
+Health Professions and Protective Services students in the ADN, OTA, LVN, PTA, MLT, Fire Academy, EMT, Paramedic, and Police Academy programs must score at least a “C” in each course in the program to progress.

 A = 90-100